-Indexes for international agricultural total factor productivity were first published on the ERS website in November 2013, and covered the period from 1961 to 2010.
+Indices for international agricultural total factor productivity were first published on the ERS website in November 2013, and covered the period from 1961 to 2010.
 In October 2014, an updated version was posted covering 1961-2011.
 Each year since the TFP data series has been extended an additional year of data.
-The latest update (October 2019) covers 1961-2016.
+The latest update (October 2021) covers 1961-2019.
 With each new posting, historical estimates are revised to reflect newly available data and/or modifications to the estimation procedures.
-This section briefly describes the updates to the international agricultural TFP indexes and details various changes that have been introduced since the initial 2013 database was published.
+This section briefly describes the updates to the international agricultural TFP indices and details various changes that have been introduced since the initial 2013 database was published.

 On November 21, 2019, the collection of data files in the International Agricultural Productivity data product were revised to correct an error in the reported gross agricultural output for "Ethiopia, former" for the years 2011-16.
 Estimates of 2011-16 agricultural output and derived total factor productivity were revised for "Ethiopia, former," and the regions of "SSA, Horn," "Africa, Sub-Sahara," "Developing Countries," "Low Income Countries," and "World."
 The charts available in the Summary Findings were also revised where needed; at the most aggregated level, for example, average annual global agricultural output growth over 2001-16 is now 2.45 percent, not 2.47 percent per year as originally reported.